Eyes That See in the Dark (song)

-Recording took place at Middle Ear Studios in Florida Lion Share Recording Studios and Ocean Way Recording in Los Angeles.
-In the RCA UK, seemed afraid of the full-out country voice of Dolly Parton as it was released as a single before "Islands in the Stream".
+Recording took place at Middle Ear Studios in Florida, Lion Share Recording Studios and Ocean Way Recording in Los Angeles.
+In the UK, RCA seemed afraid of the full-out country voice of Dolly Parton as it was released as a single before "Islands in the Stream".
 In the US, this was the third single off the album with "Hold Me" as the B-side.